jpb12/tree-viewer/README.md

 2. One of the node's descendants fulfils condition 1.
 3. One of the node's ancestors fulfils condition 1, and none of that ancestor's descendants do.

 In addition, nodes that match the text will be bolded, and other nodes shown will be faded.
-Clicking the rest button will clear the filter.
+Clicking the reset button will clear the filter.

 Developers
 ----------
 Tree Viewer is implemented in react + redux, and bundled by webpack.
-The tree is statically imported from json.js.
+The tree is statically imported from [json.jstree](https://github.com/jpb12/tree-viewer/blob/master/json.js).
 This can be replaced with an alternative method, like an AJAX call.

 To run locally, after cloning the repository, run: